MarcelFerrari/PandaSQLite/README.md

 ```

 For a more comprehensive showcase of features, check out the examples in the examples directory to get started.

+### Documentation
+The documentation for PandaSQLite is [available here](https://github.com/MarcelFerrari/PandaSQLite/wiki)

 ### Common problems
 `TypeError: 'NoneType' object is not iterable`:<br>